GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/updating-large-sets-of-data-via-recursive-queries/en.md

 # Updating large sets of data via recursive queries

-This GraphQL query is executed recursively.
-It automatically calculates the `$limit` and `$offset` variables and passes them to an execution of itself via a new HTTP request, to execute its logic on a subset of all resources.
-It stops once the GraphQL query logic has been applied on all resources:
+The GraphQL query below executes itself recursively.
+When first invoked, it divides the total number of resources to update into segments (calculated using the provided `$limit` variable), and executes itself via a new HTTP request for each of the segments (passing over the corresponding `$offset` as a variable), thus updating only a subset of all resources at a given time.
+Once all resources have been updated, the execution of the GraphQL query reaches the end.

 ```graphql
 query ExportExecute(